AntoineBuz/stable-diffusion-minikube/README.md

 This step aims at loading the image into Minikube Container.
 Two options :

-- **1st option :** You can load the image into minikube with `minikube image load image` or using `docker pull repo/image`.
+- **1st option :** You can load the image into minikube with `minikube image load <image>` or using `docker pull <repo/image>`.
 You can setup a local docker registry and push your image into it before pulling it from minikube.

 - **2nd option :** Also, you can build it directly from the [minikube container itself](https://minikube.sigs.k8s.io/docs/commands/docker-env/) (this option requires to re-download everything)

     ```bash
     eval $(minikube docker-env) # You are now inside gcr.io/k8s-minikube/... container
     docker build -t image .
-    docker images # To check for your image to be builf
+    docker images # To check for your image to be built
     ```

 ### Launch a deployement